ShaunDavis-Com/space-adventures/README.md

 ## Contributing

-This is a personal learning project.
-Feel free to fork and experiment with the code!
+This is a personal learning project created for educational purposes.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This is a private project for learning and development purposes.